-- At Sahuarita Farms, the plan will encourage a conscientious effort to reduce the use of non-renewable resources, and minimize solid waste production as the property is developed.
-The use of local, renewable and/or recycled materials will be encouraged when appropriate, minimizing consumption of finite resources.
-Waste management and recycling programs will be developed and implemented to minimize unnecessary waste and encourage recycling.
-A materials and resources program may include the following objectives: - Encourage the use of environmentally benign and/or renewable materials for construction projects in the community. - b.
-Promote the use of locally-produced materials and resources where possible. - c.
-Establish a comprehensive waste management system that reduces landfill waste and promotes recycling and material reuse in the community.
+- 1) Encourage the use of environmentally benign and/or renewable materials for construction projects in the community. - 2) Promote the use of locally-produced materials and resources where possible.

+3) Establish a comprehensive waste management system that reduces landfill waste and promotes recycling and material reuse in the community.

-7. Livability/Social Health
+f.
+Livability/Social Health

-and socially interactive community, creating a higher quality of life for its residents.
+The Sahuarita Farms plan will promote a physically healthy and socially interactive community, creating a higher quality of life for its residents.
 A development pattern with an appropriate mix of uses, and neighborhoods where residents are within walking distance of schools, parks, civic uses and activity centers will increase livability and a sense of community.
 Residential development should include diversity and affordability, providing opportunities for people of all age groups and economic levels to interact in the community.
 Programs to promote livability and healthy lifestyles may include the following: